Betta Home Living: Origins (1959–1961)

 In 1959, three local independent electrical retailers (Crystal Radio at East Brisbane, Hess & Ferguson at Wynnum and Laings Electrical at Red Hill) came together to combat rival electrical retail groups and formed the Brisbane Electrical Television Traders Association (BETTA).
-In 1961, by which time, there were seven independent members, the association was incorporated to form Betta Stores Pty Ltd. By 1964, when there were over 50 members Betta Stores Pty Ltd became a public company (Betta Stores Ltd), a business that serviced both Betta Electrical branded and non-branded independent retailers throughout the 1990s.
+By 1961, the association had grown to seven independent members and was formally incorporated as Betta Stores Pty Ltd. Within three years, membership had expanded to more than 50 retailers, at which point the organisation converted to a public company, Betta Stores Ltd (BSL), a business structure that supported both Betta Electrical-branded and non-branded independent retailers throughout the 1990s.